Lake Muskoka: Muskoka Lakes Association

-Media References
+In popular culture

-Lake Muskoka was referenced by Chris Mclean in the fictional fresh TV hit show, "Total Drama Island", in which teenage contestants complete challenges in order to win $100,000 USD.
-The island in question was named Wawanakwa, yet the island is in fact, not real.
-The island made appearances in seasons 1 and 4.
+Lake Muskoka was referenced by cartoon character Chris McLean in the fictional Fresh TV hit show, "Total Drama Island", in which teenage contestants complete challenges in order to win US$100,000.
+The lake that is mentioned surrounds an island named Camp Wawanakwa, yet the island is in fact, not real.
+The island made appearances in seasons 1, 4 and 5 and the 2023 reboot.

+Lake Muskoka is also the setting of the 2024 film My Old Ass.